PureWater100/world_development_explorer/wdx_analysis.md

 # TITLE

-## The purpose of this paper is to explore how societal culure affects the economies of the four most economically powerful countries in the world, during the time frame of 2010 - 2018.
+## The purpose of this paper is to explore the possibility of correlations between societal culure and the economies of the four most economically powerful countries in the world, during the time frame of 2010 - 2018.
 ## These countries are the United States, China, Germany, and Japan.
 ## The focus of this analysis is to compare these four countries in relation to one another.

 ## This study is significant because it will give insight into how a country's culture can impact their economic success.
 ## Furthermore, a country's economic success is critical, as it is an important factor that decides their position on the world stage.